incognito187/Cognita-Cloud/README.md

 - A **Dialogflow + Twilio Flex integration** for advanced use cases?
 - A **web UI dashboard for viewing orders from the Google Sheet**?

-Let me know what you'd like next — I'm happy to provide templates, code samples, or full walkthroughs!